-CONSENSUS's Covered Individuals will respond to all government investigations with honesty and integrity while protecting their own rights and the rights of CONSENSUS.
+Consensus Covered Individuals will respond to all government investigations with honesty and integrity while protecting their own rights and the rights of Consensus.

-If you are approached by any federal or state law enforcement agency seeking information about any aspect of the operations of CONSENSUS or the job-related activities of any of CONSENSUS's officers or employees, you should immediately call the Compliance Officer or Administration.
-Notification of the Compliance Officer will ensure that CONSENSUS is aware of the request, properly responds to it, and that patient privacy is maintained.
-Everyone must respond to government and private investigation in accordance with CONSENSUS policy and procedure entitled "Response to Government and Private Investigations."
-No information, data or records should be released without the involvement of the Compliance Officer and/or Legal Counsel.
+If you are approached by any federal or state law enforcement agency seeking information about any aspect of the operations of Consensus or the job-related activities of any of Consensus officers or Covered Individuals, you should immediately call the Compliance Officer or legal counsel.
+Notification of the Compliance Officer will ensure that Consensus is aware of the request, properly responds to it, and that patient privacy is maintained.
+Everyone must respond to government and private investigation in accordance with Consensus policy and procedure entitled "CC-25 Response to Government Inspections and Communications."
+No information, data or records should be released without the involvement of the Compliance Officer and/or legal counsel.